Community Climate Fund: Application guidance notes

 The application process

+- A decision will be made 2 weeks later.
 Please note that the panel’s decision will be final.

 Outcomes – A desired result that occurs through changes in people, communities, the economy, or environment driven by your project.
 Outcomes are typically:

 - Intangible and therefore are not straightforward to measure or validate.